-William Shockley is considered to be the founder of Silicon Valley, but his offensive personal beliefs about race, genetics, and intelligence overshadowed his whole career.
+I found this book about William Shockley, who's considered to be the founder of Silicon Valley, unsettling.
+His offensive personal beliefs overshadowed his whole career.

 But William Shockley is remembered more for one of the most vicious controversies in modern science.
 His campaigning about race, intelligence and genetics saw him donating to the Nobel Prize sperm bank, being vilified on national TV and ultimately destroyed his reputation.
 Drawing upon unique access to the colossal private Shockley archives, veteran technology historian and journalist Joel Shurkin gives an unflinching account of how such promise ended in such ignominy.